Leveraging directed causal discovery to detect latent common causes: Experimental results

-Next, we consider \emph{Breast Cancer Wisconsin (Diagnostic) Data} \cite{UCI}.
-Here the diagnosis (malignant or benign) is the common cause of two attributes, `perimeter' and `compactness', as they are conditionally independent given diagnosis.
+Next, we consider \emph{Breast Cancer Wisconsin (Diagnostic) Data} \citep{UCI}.
+Here the tumour (malignant or benign) is the common cause of two attributes, `perimeter' and `compactness', as they are conditionally independent given it.
 When run on this `perimeter' and `compactness' data, modKCDC returns $\text{mean}(\{\Delta\})=0.491$ and $\text{var}(\{\Delta\})=0.081$, and modIGCI returns $\text{mean}(\{\Delta\})=0.308$ and $\text{var}(\{\Delta\})=0.062$.
 In both cases, $\text{mean}(\{\Delta\})$ is relatively small, with $\text{var}(\{\Delta\})$ in both cases relatively large.
 From the discussion in Section~\ref{section: decision criteria}, we should conclude that both algorithms are consistent with a common cause.
 In addition, all values are within the thresholds fixed in Section~\ref{section:experiments}, which are reported in the Appendix, for a common cause.
-We hence conclude that both algorithms return a common cause between `perimeter' and `compactness', agreeing with the ground truth.
+We conclude that both algorithms return a common cause between `perimeter' \& `compactness', agreeing with the ground truth.
+A plot of this data is given in Fig.~\ref{fig:real_data} (b).

-Next we consider the \emph{AutoMPG} data set from \cite{UCI}.
+Next we consider the \emph{AutoMPG} data set from \citep{UCI}.
 Here, attributes `acceleration' and `MPG' (miles per gallon) are correlated but have a common cause, the model year.
 This is checked by performing a conditional independence test between `acceleration' and `MPG' given model year.
 When applied on this data, modKCDC returns $\text{mean}(\{\Delta\})=0.639$ and $\text{var}(\{\Delta\})=0.086$, with modIGCI yielding $\text{mean}(\{\Delta\})=0.124$ and $\text{var}(\{\Delta\})=0.00062$.
 As per the thresholds reported in the Appendix, we conclude that modKCDC returns a common cause between `acceleration' and `MPG'.
 While modIGCI returned a low $\text{mean}(\{\Delta\})$ value---which is indicative of a common cause---its value for $\text{var}(\{\Delta\})$ is also low, which is not in general consistent with one.
 Given this relatively large size difference, following the discussion at the end of Section~\ref{section: decision criteria} one could conclude that modIGCI's output is consistent with a common cause between `acceleration' and `MPG'.
+A plot is given in Fig.~\ref{fig:real_data} (c).